WOA-Project/Lumia950XLPkg/README.md

 This package demonstrates an AArch64 UEFI implementation for hacked Lumia 950 XL.
 Currently it is able to boot Windows 10 ARM64 (with a minor patch).
-Booting Linux is also possible if seven cores are disabled in ACPI tables (due to the TZ implementation).
+Booting Linux is also possible (see the note).

+## What you can do?

+I am too busy to write an average-user instruction.
+So if you are interested in, you are welcome to contribute to an easy instruction for all Lumia 950 XL users.

+A MSM8992 variant is also possible.
+Send me a pull request if you've done it!

+Or you can buy me a coffee: [PayPal](https://www.paypal.com/paypalme/imbushuo).

 ## Build